patricksurry/2ksa/2ksa.md

 also be of interest to those planning to add one of Lancaster's "cheap video" displays.

-**Keyboard interface.** Figure A.1 is a schematic for the keyboard interface.
+**Keyboard interface.** [Figure A.1](#figure-a-1) is a schematic for the keyboard interface.
 The unencoded keyboard must be wired as a matrix of eight rows and eight columns.
 One CMOS 4051 is used as a multiplexer and the other as a demultiplexer.
-Output lines PAO to PA5 select the row and column of interest.
-PA? goes low if the corresponding key is depressed.
+Output lines PA0 to PA5 select the row and column of interest.
+PA7 goes low if the corresponding key is depressed.

 The "shift" key must be connected to channel 7 of each 4051.
-Channel 0 of one 4051 must be shorted to channel O of the other.
+Channel 0 of one 4051 must be shorted to channel 0 of the other.
 Other row and column assignments are arbitrary, since assignment of ASCII codes is done in software.

-The keyboard, 4051 chips, and wire-wrap sockets are available from Jameco Electronics, 1021 Howard Ave., San Carlos, CA 375° for under $35.
+The keyboard, 4051 chips, and wire-wrap sockets are available from Jameco Electronics, 1021 Howard Ave., San Carlos, CA 94070 for under $35.
 They also sell a wire-wrapping kit for
 $13.

 **Testing the interface.** Load and run the relocatable test routine below.
-With no key depressed, the data display should read 00.
-Pressing the “shift" key should cause 3F to be displayed.
+With no key depressed, the data display should read `00`.
+Pressing the “shift" key should cause `3F` to be displayed.
 If not, the keyboard interface is connected incorrectly.
 When another key is pressed, the hexadecimal code for its row and column will be displayed.
 Record this key number for each key.
-Then make a table giving the ASCII equivalent for each key number from 00 to 3F.
-Key numbers 00 and 3F correspond to "end of scan" and "shift," respectively, so the value entered for them will be ignored.
-This 64 byte table should be loaded at address OF80.
+Then make a table giving the ASCII equivalent for each key number from `00` to `3F`.
+Key numbers `00` and `3F` correspond to "end of scan" and "shift," respectively, so the value entered for them will be ignored.
+This 64 byte table should be loaded at address `0F80`.
 There may be more than one key for a given ASCII code, and not all ASCII codes will be used.

-**I/O routines.** Next, load the rest of the I/O software, beginning with Table SEGTAB and ending with Subroutine CRLF.
+**I/O routines.** Next, load the rest of the I/O software, beginning with Table `SEGTAB` and ending with Subroutine `CRLF`.
-SEGTAB gives the pattern of lit segments to display a 64 character ASCII subset (ASCII 20 through 5F) on the KIM-1 display.
+`SEGTAB` gives the pattern of lit segments to display a 64 character ASCII subset (ASCII `20` through `5F`) on the KIM-1 display.

 Some characters will look strange at first, but recognition becomes easy with very little practice.
-The subroutines GETCH, OUTCH, OUTSP, and CRLF are functionally equivalent to the KIM monitor routines of the same names.
-Their addresses must be substituted in the assembler I/0 subroutine calls as explained in Section 5.5.
+The subroutines `GETCH`, `OUTCH`, `OUTSP`, and `CRLF` are functionally equivalent to the KIM monitor routines of the same names.
+Their addresses must be substituted in the assembler I/O subroutine calls as explained in Section 5.5.
 These routines could also be used in other terminal-based programs.

-Listing A. Test program for Qwerty keyboard.
+**Listing A**.
+Test program for Qwerty keyboard.
 Displays hexadecimal code of active key.

 ```asmx